michelle123lam/lloom/docs/about/get-started.md

 LLooM is currently designed as a Python package for computational notebooks.

 ## Installation
-First, install the LLooM package:
+Install the LLooM Python package:
 ```
 pip install lloom_ai
 ```